bashfulrobot/nixos/README.md

 ### Getting StartupWMClass For Web Apps

-Getting the StartupWMClass is a pain in wayland.
+Getting the StartupWMClass is a pain in Wayland.

 #### Steps for my setup

 - create the base desktop file, and rebuild
 - open the app
-- enable the looking glass gnome extension
+- enable the looking-glass gnome extension
 - open looking glass and go to `windows`
 - take a screenshot of *ONLY* the class text
-- press `ctrl-alt-o` and it will run a script to OCR the text from my the screenshot and put the results on my clipboard
+- press `ctrl-alt-o`, and it will run a script to OCR the text from my the screenshot and put the results on my clipboard
 - paste it into the desktop file, and rebuild

 ## TODO

-- I still don't like my structure
-- I like to follow the KISS method, but I am likely only scratching the surface in Nix.
+- finish Pantheon
+    - [ ] small window controls
+    - [ ] set my preferred keyboard shortcuts for:
+        - [ ] going to workspaces
+        - [ ] closing windows
+        - [ ] terminal launch
+        - [ ] 1password
+    - [ ] no app indicators
+    - [ ] missing panel until you use Superkey
+    - [ ] finish adding options to Pantheon for optional config
+    - [ ] set wallpaper
+- [ ] Test A********